 - 1. The student's SSD Counselor determines Accessible Furniture services as an accommodation. - 2.
 SSD will work with Facilities Services to ensure that accessible furniture is available and in place in classrooms on the first day of instruction, provided that the student follows the request timelines.
 For late requests, SSD and Facilities Services will make their best efforts to have accessible furniture in place as soon as possible. - 3.
-The SSD Counselor will determine the appropriate furniture after meeting with the student and reviewing the medical and other related documentation. - 4.
-SSD Counselors will work with students to determine if accessible furniture needs to be placed in specific locations or specific configurations in the classroom(s). - 5.
+The SSD Counselor will determine the appropriate furniture after meeting with the student through an interactive process and reviewing the medical and other related documentation. - 4.
+The SSD Counselor will work with the student to determine if accessible furniture needs to be placed in specific locations or specific configurations in the classroom(s) based on disability(ies). - 5.
 In cases in which an SSD Counselor, in consultation with the student, has determined specific locations within the classroom are needed for the accessible furniture, the SSD Counselor and Facilities Services will conduct a walk-through with the student in all of his/her classrooms to identify the appropriate location for furniture placement.

 - Students will receive a copy of the work order sent to Facilities Services regarding their request and an email notification when the work order has been completed. - 7.
-Faculty will receive notification via student's completion of a Memo Request Form that if they do move, disassemble or relocate the furniture, they must return the furniture to its original location and configuration. - 8.
+Faculty will receive the Faculty Notification Letter of the student's accommodation that if they do move, disassemble or relocate the furniture, they must return the furniture to its original location and configuration. - 8.
 Problems reported to SSD will be corrected by Facilities Services in a reasonable timeframe.
 If problems continue, SSD will consult with Facilities Services and the student to ensure that problems are resolved, and steps are developed to ensure that the problem does not recur.

-Alternate Media
+Alternative Media

-- Submit a completed Alternate Media Textbook Request each term immediately after course registration is completed.
-This request may be submitted through the Alternate Media and Additional Materials Request submission link.
+- 1. Submit your request for Alternative Media through AIM as soon as your courses populate in the system.
+It will be listed as either "Kurzweil" or "E-Text."
 The standard production timeline is six (6) weeks following the student request. - 2.
-Submit a completed Additional Materials Request and course materials as soon as available. - 3.
-Submit textbooks when requested by SSD.
-Timely submission will ensure faster delivery of alternate media. - 4.
+Submit the completed Additional Book or Reading Materials form through AIM as soon as materials are available. - 3.
+Submit textbooks when requested by the Alternative Media Production Team.
+Timely submission will ensure faster delivery of alternative media. - 4.
 SSD communicates with students regarding the status of their requests via their CSUSB email accounts.
-Thus, it is important that students waiting for Alternate Media Production check their Coyote email account regularly.
+Thus, it is important that students waiting for Alternative Media check their Coyote email account regularly.

-- Contact SSD immediately regarding changes in course registration by submitting the Drop/Replace Previously Submitted Alternate Media Request. - 6.
-All students are required to submit proof of purchase (receipt) and sign a Copyright Agreement form for each textbook prior to the release of their alternate media. - 7.
+- 5. Contact the Alternative Media Production Team at altmedia@csusb.edu for any changes in course registration.
+Make sure to make those changes on your AIM request.
+If it does not show up in AIM, there may be delays. - 6.
+All students are required to submit proof of purchase (receipt) and sign a Copyright Agreement form for each textbook prior to the release of their alternative media.
+Receipts are accepted through AIM only.
+This is accessed through the Alternative Formats link on your main dashboard. - 7.
 Third party receipts and/or purchases from fellow students will not be accepted as proof of purchase.